Fast Facts

 Alumni

-Around the world, 160,000 Brooklyn College alumni make a difference in a wide variety of fields, including the arts, law, politics, and the sciences.
-Three candidates for president of the United States were Brooklyn College alumni.
+Around the world, 160,000 Brooklyn College alums make a difference in a wide variety of fields, including the arts, business, law, politics, and the sciences.
+Three candidates for president of the United States were Brooklyn College alums.

 Motto